-Kevin Fain is a second year DrPH student in the Department of Epidemiology.
-His research examines the application of law, policy, and epidemiologic methods for FDA’s regulation of prescription drug safety.
+Kevin Fain graduated with a DrPH in the Department of Epidemiology.
+His research examined the application of law, policy, and epidemiologic methods for FDA’s regulation of prescription drug safety.
 He currently is researching FDA’s implementation of post-marketing drug safety authorities, including Risk Evaluation and Mitigation Strategies (REMS), and the health effects from opioid prescribing in elderly adults.
 Kevin previously worked as an attorney at FDA for 15 years, where he litigated cases for food and drug safety and counseled the agency on human and animal drug legal issues.
 He earned his MPH and Certificate in Risk Sciences and Public Policy at Johns Hopkins Bloomberg School of Public Health in 2011.

 Haley Gibbs received her Doctor of Pharmacy at Auburn University and completed a Pharmacy Practice residency at University of Illinois at Chicago and a Critical Care PGY2 residency at the Medical University of South Carolina.
 She now practices clinical pharmacy at The Johns Hopkins Hospital in the Neurocritical Care Unit and is currently perusing an MPH from the Bloomberg School of Public Health.
 As a pharmacist working in an academic medical center, she has a unique opportunity to participate in the optimization of medication therapy for critically ill patients, as drug safety and efficacy are high priorities in patient care.
 In addition, she has a particular interest in resource utilization, especially as it relates to medication therapy and therapeutic drug monitoring.
 With rising health care costs, resource utilization is becoming an important area for research for public health.

 Mengdong has a bachelor of medicine degree in traditional Chinese medicine with 5-year theoretical and clinical training.
 During her first year study at Hopkins, she developed an interest in the research of drug use as well as its beneficial and adverse effects in post-market settings.
-This summer Mengdong is investigating the impact of opioids use on the adherence of unrelated chronic condition medication.
-In the next academic year, she will continue my work on drug utilization and explore the health effects of hormone replacement therapy.
+Mengdong investigated the impact of opioids use on the adherence of unrelated chronic condition medication and explored the health effects of hormone replacement therapy.